About the Kensington Community Resilience Fund

-- Must be physically located within the following boundaries in the Kensington, Harrowgate, and Fairhill communities, or bring a track record of providing programming/services in this area: Lehigh Avenue to Erie Avenue / 5th Street to Frankford Avenue
+- Must be physically located within the following boundaries in the Kensington, Harrowgate, and Fairhill communities, or bring a track record of providing programming/services in this area: Lehigh Ave. to Erie Ave./Castor Ave and 5th Street to Aramingo Ave (see map)

 - Have current 501(c)3 IRS status OR a fiscal sponsor with 501(c)3 status* and be in good standing with the IRS, including faith-based organizations (*We can help applicants identify a fiscal sponsor if they do not already have one)

 - Can demonstrate that funds from this grant will benefit community members living in the boundaries noted above

 - Can document how work supports at least one of the six funding issue areas stated above